 Update any linear projects which include electrical or instrumentation and controls with any changes from the original design on the corresponding electrical drawings, P&ID, electrical site plans and electrical single line drawing.
 As Built AutoCAD drawings for all electrical, instrumentation or equipment panels are to be submitted to the Consultant.

-Trenchless, Tunnel or Microtunnel:

-Update the drawings with the actual line and grade of the installation using bore path data.

-Update typical tunnel cross sections and details with the casing type, gauge, inside diameter, panel type, spacers, grout details, dimensions, pipe material, rails, carriers, spacers and offsets.

-Update the drawings to include the trenchless installation method, length, slope, casing type and material.

-Provide coordinates for the ends of the tunnel casing, pipe installed by tunnel or trenchless method.

-Include details on the shaft construction methodology, depth, dimensions, As-Built GPS coordinates, materials, permanent reinforcement and piping arrangement.

-[Consultant Note: For tunnels, microtunnels or other trenchless installations, the Consultant shall specify the appropriate means to capture As-Built data for line and grade.
-As-Built coordinates must be provided at a minimum of every ten metres of straight tunnel and every five metres for radius pipe at the centre line invert of the carrier pipe.
-Methodology to be finalized after consultation with the Region.
-Adjust the value of As-Builts accordingly or under separate bid form item.]

 Facilities:

 Record As-built information for all disciplines, including but not limited to architectural, structural, civil, mechanical, electrical, process, instrumentation and control, security, utility coordination and site servicing.
 The contractor is responsible for consolidation and inclusion of all As-built information from Subcontractors and trades.